-General Strategies EOS СМН Community Education In collaboration with the larger SCWP education program, the WC team will coordinate the integration of education and marketing materials into community education efforts and identify how educational programming can connect community issues (safety, public health, job creation) back to water.
+GENERAL STRATEGIES EOS СМН Community Education In collaboration with the larger SCWP education program, the WC team will coordinate the integration of education and marketing materials into community education efforts and identify how educational programming can connect community issues (safety, public health, job creation) back to water.
 Co-lead Co-lead Water Education and SCWP Updates Share SCWP program updates and reinforce educational Water 101 concepts through online and on ground strategies identified in Focus Area 1 & 2.
-Co-lead Co-lead CBO Partnerships Work in partnership with local CBOs to hold educational events (activity-based, if possible) on water topics and the SCW Program.
+Co-lead Co-lead Non-Profit and CBO Partnerships Work in partnership with local nonprofits and CBOs to hold educational events (activity-based, if possible) on water topics and the SCW Program.
 Co-lead Co-lead Share OutcomesShare outcomes of the educational events to the WASC and County.
 Co-lead Co-lead Collaborate Across Watersheds When and if appropriate, collaborate with educational events in areas that span more than one watershed area.
 Coordinate and collaborate with other subregion Watershed Coordinators to share tools, strategies, and lessons learned.
-Co-lead
+Co-lead Co-lead

-Earvin "Magic" Johnson Recreation Area in Los Angeles, CA.
+Earvin "Magic" Johnson Recreation Area in Los Angeles, CA. Photo courtesy of Council for Watershed Health.
+Photography by Alonso Garcia